Table of Contents:

 - Mac or MacBook

-How to Fix Mac Not Reading or Recognizing SD Card?
+How to Fix Mac Not Reading SD Card?

 If your SD card is not showing up on your Mac, there are a few fixes that can solve the problem.
-Follow the solutions one by one, you will get detailed step-by-step instructions for each.
+Follow the solutions one by one, along with the detailed step-by-step instructions for each.

 Warning: Under any circumstances, if you feel that the SD card is corrupted, your first priority should be to recover data from the SD card.